-- Blouberg Municipality is the1st Municipality in the province, if not in the country, with a license to electrify all rural areas and to date all settlements with 39 969 households electrified (Millennium Development Goal surpassed). - 1st Municipality to implement the Breaking New Ground housing (inclusionary housing development) development in the province and over 5000 low cost housing units constructed. - Over 29 kilometers of internal streets have been upgraded from gravel to tar or paving in settlements such as Senwabarwana, Alldays, Taaibosch (Ga-Mamadi), Devrede, Witten, Dilaeneng, Indermark and Puraspan. - Over 116 kilometers of provincial and district new roads have been upgraded from gravel to tar with new 48 bus shelters along D1200, D1598 and 3327

-- Decentralization plan developed and implemented and culminated in the establishment of new satellite offices at Eldorado, Tolwe, Witten and Harriswhich alongside Alldays and Senwabarwana bringing the total to six.
-New Multi-Purpose Community Centre is currently being implemented at Laanglagte while the other one is planned for Inversan in the 2014\15 financial year. - A standard and state of the art sports complex constructed at Eldorado - Economic growth and job creation were created and sustained by both the public and private sectors through the Community Work Programme, implementation of the Expanded Public Works Programme and municipal capital works programme, the construction of the Soutpan solar project, as well as the establishment and operation of two shopping centres in Senwabarwana bringing, in total, over 6000 job opportunities for our communities. - About 32 early childhood daycare centres preschools constructed - On good governance and public participation the Municipality maintained its record of sound community participation model and such model received recognition from the national Department of Cooperative Governance and Traditional Affairs.
-All ward committees are fully functional.
+- Blouberg Municipality is the1st Municipality in the province, if not in the country, with a license to electrify all rural areas and to date all settlements with 39 969 households electrified (Millennium Development Goal surpassed). - 1st Municipality to implement the Breaking New Ground housing (inclusionary housing development) development in the province and over 5000 low cost housing units constructed. - Over 29 kilometers of internal streets have been upgraded from gravel to tar or paving in settlements such as Senwabarwana, Alldays, Taaibosch (Ga-Mamadi), Devrede, Witten, Dilaeneng, Indermark and Puraspan. - Over 116 kilometers of provincial and district new roads have been upgraded from gravel to tar with new 48 bus shelters along D1200, D1598 and 3327 - Decentralization plan developed and implemented and culminated in the establishment of new satellite offices at Eldorado, Tolwe, Witten and Harriswhich alongside Alldays and Senwabarwana bringing the total to six.
+New Multi-Purpose Community Centres are currently being implemented at Laanglagte and Inveraan. - A standard and state of the art sports complex constructed at Eldorado and a second one is under implementation at Mampote. - Economic growth and job creation were created and sustained by both the public and private sectors through the Community Work Programme, implementation of the Expanded Public Works Programme and municipal capital works programme, the construction of the Soutpan solar project, as well as the establishment and operation of two shopping centres in Senwabarwana bringing, in total, over 6000 job opportunities for our communities. - About 40 early childhood daycare centres preschools constructed - On good governance and public participation the Municipality maintained its record of sound community participation model and such model received recognition from the national Department of Cooperative Governance and Traditional Affairs.
+All ward committees are fully functional. - The Municipality got two provincial excellence awards on the implementation of EPWP in the environment sector and also on its good community safety model.